robertbraeutigam/scan/README.md

 therefore eventually the buffer runs full, which will result in not acknowledging packets.
 This will eventually result in the send buffer of the producer to fill up as well.

-Devices should implement an internal queue for messages to handle transient problems of the receiver or network.

-At some point however, if the problem persists, there will be new measurements or commands available and both the TCP buffer and internal queues will be full.
-In this case devices must respond by *dropping* messages.
+Devices must be able to keep two messages in memory for all modalities.
+The message that is currently being sent by the network stack and a queued message.
+Any or both of those might be empty.

-Devices must always drop oldest messages for the same modality first.
-As streams of such messages are always replaceable by the newest member, this will only cause resolution loss.
-Devices must not drop the last (newest) member of any stream of messages for the same modality and must keep trying to send that.
+In the case of a new message for a modality where a queued message is already present, the queued message must be replaced by the new message.
+This means the device will *drop* obsolete messages intentionally.
+As streams of messages from the same modality are always replaceable by the newest member, this will only cause resolution loss.

 ### Quality of Service